Speed limits in Canada: Posted speed limits

-The highest speed limit in Canada is found on British Columbia's Coquihalla Highway with a speed limit of 120 km/h.
-Formerly, British Columbia's Okanagan Connector and Highway 19 also possessed 120 km/h limits, but were reduced to 110 km/h in 2018 to address an increase in collisions.
+The highest speed limits in Canada are found on British Columbia's Coquihalla Highway with a speed limit of 120 km/h and on a 44 km stretch on Alberta Highway 2 south of Leduc.
+Formerly, British Columbia's Okanagan Connector and Highway 19 also possessed 120 km/h limits, but were reduced to 110 km/h in 2018.

 This table contains typical daytime speed limits, in kilometres per hour, on typical roads in each category.
 The values shown are not necessarily the fastest or slowest posted limit.